|

 with his family to Canada, and established their home in St. John,

+New Brunswick.
 Soon after their arrival a disastrous fire destroyed Mr. Donnelly's

 place of business, and his health also failing he went to Nova